Public transport in Helsinki: Ticket types

 The transport system offers a vast number of different tickets and several ways to get them.

 Single fare tickets can be bought from ticket machines or by a mobile app.
 Due to the COVID-19 pandemic the sale of single tickets in buses ended in 2020 and it was later decided to make that permanent.
 The sale of tickets in trams had ended already in 2018.
 Each metro station and ferry stop, and most railway stations, are equipped with at least one ticket machine.
-The cost of an AB or BC ticket for an adult in 2021 is €2.80.
-For zones ABC it then price is €4.10.
+The cost of an AB, BC, or CD ticket for an adult in 2025 is €3.20.
+For zones ABC or BCD the price is €4.40.
+For zones ABCD the price is €4.80.

 Most users of the public transport have a Travel Card, an RFID card used as an electronic ticket.
 Users can load period and value on their cards.
 Period ticket offers unlimited travel for the dates paid for.
 Value is used to pay for one trip, which may contain changes.

-Two zone single trip tickets are valid for one 80–110 minutes depending on the zones used.
-AB, BC and D tickets have 80 minutes and ABCD has 110 minutes.
+Single trip tickets are valid for one 80–110 minutes depending on the zones used.
+AB, BC and D tickets have 80 minutes, ABC and CD have 90 minutes, BCD has 100 minutes, and ABCD has 110 minutes.

 Fare collection

 On most buses, the driver checks tickets as passengers board.
-The metro, local trains, trams, ferries, and nine bus lines classified as trunk lines use a proof-of-payment system: fare inspectors check tickets on randomly selected vehicles, and charge a fine of €80 and the price of a single ticket to those who do not have one.
-If a passenger has forgotten his/her Travel Card with valid travel period, the passenger may later visit a service point of the transport company and will not have to pay the fine.
+The metro, local trains, trams, ferries, and nine bus lines classified as trunk lines use a proof-of-payment system: fare inspectors check tickets on randomly selected vehicles, and charge a fine of €100 and the price of a single ticket to those who do not have one.
+If a passenger has forgotten their Travel Card with valid travel period, the passenger may later visit a service point of the transport company and will not have to pay the fine.